 If you already have a pair of classic black leggings that you wear in the warmer months, it could be worth adding a warmer pair to your closet.

-You can pop these under your dresses to ensure you can continue to wear them when the weather cools down.
+You can pop these under your dresses or wear with a tunic or shirt to ensure you can continue to wear them when the weather cools down.

 While thermal wear may once have had a reputation as being frumpy, thermal styles are now very stylish.